 Tomoka State Park is a site on the Great Florida Birding and Wildlife Trail, and a bird-watcher's paradise, especially during the spring and fall migrations.
 The park protects a variety of wildlife habitats and endangered species, such as the West Indian manatee.
 Visitors can stroll a half mile nature trail through a hardwood hammock that was once an indigo field for an 18th century British landowner.
 Native Americans once dwelled here, living off fish-filled lagoons.
 The high ground now occupied by the state park was once the site of the Timucuan Native American village of Nocoroco.
-Explorer Alvaro Mexia became the first European to visit Nocoroco in 1605.
-In the late 1700s the area became part of a 22,000 acre rice and indigo plantation.
+This site is commemorated by an interesting sculpture of Chief Tomokie, built in the 1950s portraying the story of a poem about a mythical princess known as "Oleta".
+In the late 1700s the area was part of a 22,000-acre rice and indigo plantation.
 Tomoka State Park with its sister park Bulow Creek make up over 8 miles of the scenic drive known as the Ormond Scenic Loop.
-A boat ramp gives boaters and paddlers access to the Halifax River (Intracoastal Waterway) and Tomoka River.
+A boat ramp gives access to the Halifax River (Intracoastal Waterway) and Tomoka River.
 Canoe and kayak rentals are available.
 For overnight stays, the park has full-facility campsites and youth camping.